Community gardens in New York City: New York Restoration Project

 New York Restoration Project (NYRP) was founded in 1995 by Bette Midler when the organization transformed a vacant lot into Highbridge Park in Upper Manhattan.
-In 1999, NYRP raised enough money to purchase and protect some of the gardens threatened by development by the Giuliani administration.
+In 1999, NYRP raised $1.2 million to purchase 50 gardens that would have otherwise been auctioned off by the Giuliani administration.
 NYRP currently owns and manages 52 community gardens throughout the city.

 In 2007, NYRP worked with the Bloomberg administration to form MillionTreesNYC, whose goal was to plant a million trees in the five boroughs by 2017.

+The Trust for Public Land

+In 1999, through negotiations with the City of New York, The Trust for Public Land (TPL) diverted 113 New York gardens from public auction.
+The TPL purchased 63 gardens for $3 million.

 Brooklyn Queens Land Trust

-The Trust for Public Land (TPL) was formed in 1999 as a reaction to the Giuliani administration initiative to develop gardens into housing.
-In 2002, the TPL saved 69 gardens with a $3 million investment from the city.
-In 2004, the TPL was incorporated to become the Brooklyn Queens Land Trust (BQLT).
+In 2004, the Brooklyn Queens Land Trust (BQLT) was incorporated to manage community gardens in the City of New York.
 The BQLT currently owns 35 community gardens in Brooklyn and Queens.

 New York City Housing Authority

 New York City Housing Authority (NYCHA) is New York City's largest property owner and provides support for over 700 gardens throughout its 328 public housing developments.
-Since 1963, NYCHA has host its annual Garden and Greening Awards Competition for residents.
-It was inspired by Chicago's public housing and felt that a competition would encourage pride in their homes and a sense of community.
+Since 1963, NYCHA has hosted its annual Garden and Greening Awards Competition for residents.
+It was inspired by flower gardens at Chicago's public housing developments.
+The Housing Authority board felt that a competition would encourage pride in their homes and a sense of community among tenants.
 Award winners are selected in every borough and citywide in categories including Best Flower Garden, Best Vegetable Garden and Best Children's Theme Garden.

 In addition to its gardens, NYCHA has six farms on its properties.
 Farms are constructed and operated by 18-24 year-old residents who are Green City Force (GCF) AmeriCorps Members.